 However, your time to file a personal injury claim for blunt force head trauma is limited by Florida’s statute of limitations.
-If you have questions about a personal injury claim, it is best to consult with a lawyer as soon as possible after an injury to avoid missing the deadline to file a claim.
+If you have questions about a personal injury claim, it is best to consult with a Gainesville brain injury lawyer as soon as possible after an injury to avoid missing the deadline to file a claim.

 How Do I Know if I Suffered a Blunt Force Head Trauma?

 Since a blow to the head may not leave any outward sign of injury, it is a good idea to be checked by a physician after sustaining any head injury.
-It is usually best to see a doctor as soon as possible after any accident or injury.
+It is usually best to see a doctor as soon as possible after an accident or injury.

 The symptoms of a brain injury can appear within minutes or hours after the injury.
 However, it could take a few days for you to notice some symptoms.
 Symptoms can also worsen over time.

 The severity and location of the brain injury also dictate the symptoms that you might experience.
 Symptoms to watch for after a blunt force head trauma include, but are not limited to:

 - Nausea or vomiting

 - Problems with concentration, focus, memory, or attention